An emulator of user behavioural actions for SPAs. Could be used as a part of Remote Control functionality.

 import { createHost, createClient } from 'preoccupyjs';

-Additionally, you can import the transpiled modules (transports, actions) from dist/lib:
+Additionally, you can import the transpiled modules (transports, actions) from dist/lib

 import { DblClickToAction } from 'preoccupyjs/lib/actions/DblClickToAction';

-• npm start: Run npm run build in watch mode
+: Run npm run build

-• npm run test:watch: Run test suite in interactive watch mode
+: Run test suite in interactive watch modenpm run test:prod

-• npm run build: Generate bundles and typings, create docs
+: Generate bundles and typings, create docsnpm run lint

-On library development, one might want to set some peer dependencies, and thus remove those from the final bundle.
+: Commit using conventional commit style (husky will tell you to use it if you haven't :wink:)On library development, one might want to set some peer dependencies, and thus remove those from the final bundle.
 You can see in Rollup docs how to do that.

-Good news: the setup is here for you, you must only include the dependency name in external property within rollup.config.js.
-For example, if you want to exclude lodash, just write there external: ['lodash'].
+Good news: the setup is here for you, you must only include the dependency name in external

 Prerequisites: you need to create/login accounts and add your project to: